 The Chinese chestnut (Castanea mollissima) is native to China, Taiwan, North Korea, Japan, and India.
 It was introduced to North America in 1876 and is now widely grown throughout the eastern United States.

-Chinese chestnut is smaller than their European chestnut counterparts but has thicker shells that protect them from pests and disease—making them perfect for growing in warmer climates.
+Chinese chestnuts are smaller than their European counterparts but have thicker shells that protect them from pests and disease—making them perfect for growing in warmer climates.
 Sometimes referred to as dwarf chestnut.

 🌰 Japanese Chestnuts

 The Japanese chestnut (Castanea crenata), sometimes called Korean or Manchurian chestnut, is native to Japan, Korea, northeastern China, and far eastern Russia.
 This type of nut has been cultivated since ancient times for its edible chestnut nuts as well as its timber—it produces one of the hardest woods known to man.